Meet Briar Bearss

 Briar as a Cadet @ the U.S Military Academy – West Point.

 Briar graduated from West Point in May of 2022 and commissioned as an Officer in the U.S. Army.
-He was assigned to Fort Bliss, Texas and immediately deployed to Eastern Europe in response to the Russo-Ukrainian War.
-Overseas, Briar served with foreign allies and partner nations under the newly formed Security Assistance Group–Ukraine.
-He earned recognition for his ability to bridge cultural gaps and coordinate operations within diverse international militaries, earning a promotion to First Lieutenant and his first Army Achievement Medal.
+He was assigned to the 1st Squadron, 1st Cavalry Regiment, and immediately deployed to Eastern Europe in response to the Russo-Ukrainian War.
+Overseas, Briar served with foreign allies and partner nations within the newly formed Security Assistance Group–Ukraine.
+While deployed, he was recognized for his ability to bridge cultural gaps and coordinate operations within diverse international militaries, earning a promotion to First Lieutenant and his first Army Achievement Medal.

-In 2024, Briar redeployed to Fort Bliss, Texas, within the city of El Paso, and witnessed the real-world effects of a failed border policy.
+In 2024, Briar redeployed to El Paso, Texas, on the U.S. Southern Border.
+There, he witnessed the real-world effects of a failed Biden border policy and worked firsthand to rebuild our national security.
 Over the next fourteen months, he earned significant acclaim for his command of a Reconnaissance “Scout” Platoon and its 36 cavalry scouts, tasked with gathering early intelligence of the battlefield and destroying enemy counter-reconnaissance forces.
 Under Briar’s command, the platoon was named the top reconnaissance platoon in the Brigade – an organization of nearly 5,000 soldiers.
-In 2025, Briar was selected for promotion to Captain, but while undergoing surgery for service-related injuries, it was determined he would require a medical retirement.
-Briar is transitioning from the Army and will medically retire as a Captain in 2026.
+In 2025, Briar was selected for promotion to Captain, but while undergoing surgery for injuries sustained in the line of duty, it was determined he would require a medical retirement.
+Briar received an honorable discharge and retired from the Army as a Captain in 2026.
 During his service, Briar was awarded the Army Commendation Medal, three (3) Army Achievement Medals, the Overseas Service Ribbon, and the Global War on Terrorism Service Medal.

 Briar (far left in both images) as Scout Platoon Leader of “Raid” Platoon.